 He took me a dozen yards over to this nice little spot.
 I was very confused.
 Evan then told me a bit of a story [after taking some deep breaths and maybe tearing up a bit].

-When I was in my accident and they air-flighted me from Bozeman to Missoula, Evan drove our car back.
+Two years ago, I was in a horrible ski accident.
+The doctors thought I may have permanent brain damage, so they air-flighted me from Bozeman to Missoula while Evan drove our car back.
 We didn’t know if I would be okay.
 If I would make it.
 If I would be the same person the next time that we saw each other.

 Evan told me that he got a phone call from our friend Jen [who had met me at the Missoula hospital when I arrived] on the drive, telling him that I was going to be okay.
 Evan told me that he immediately pulled off the highway, pulled into this rest area, and lost it.
 Cried so hard.
 He was so happy that he hadn’t lost me.

 Evan asked me to walk a little more with him, over to this tree.
 He had some flowers and his bag and whatnot and I was shaking.